9 Real Estate Prospecting Letter Templates for Lead Outreach

 Dear (Potential Buyer Who Is a Renter),

 Let’s plan a visit to talk about this in more detail.
-I truly don’t want you to miss this opportunity to find your dream home!
+I truly don’t want you to miss an opportunity to find your dream home!
 Call or text me directly at (cell phone #) or email me at (email address) with a preferred time and date.

 Don’t hesitate to reach out with any additional questions!

-Looking forward to meeting with you in the very near future.
+Looking forward to meeting with you soon.

 Sincerely,